Blackslashtech/glitch/README.md

 ## Usage

 1. Drop each service into a folder in the [`./services`](services) directory.
-Each service should have a `docker-compose.yml` file that defines the service.
+Each service should have a `docker-compose.yml` file that defines the service, or a `deploy.sh` which starts the service. [services README](services/README.md).
+3. Drop each checker script in the [`./checkers`](checkers) directory.
+Each checker directory should be named the same as the service it corresponds to. [checkers README](checkers/README.md).
-2. Modify the [`.env`](.env) as desired for all configuration options.
+4. Modify the [`.env`](.env) as desired for all configuration options
-3. Run `sh up.sh` to start the range.
+5. Run `sh up.sh` to start the range.

-To stop the range, run `sh down.sh`.
+To temporarily the range, run `sh down.sh`.
+To delete all data associated with the range, run `sh clear.sh`.

-**Warning** `clean.sh` runs a docker image and volume prune.
+**Warning** `clear.sh` runs a docker image and volume prune.
 This can have unintended consequences if you have other docker containers on the host system.
 Use with caution.

 # License